Kofi-D-Boateng/LegacyMailingAndMessageService/README.md

 # Legacy Mailer and Push Notifications

+# ANNOUNCEMENT
+> We intend to change this microservice from a NodeJs service to a Django Microservice in the foreseeable future.
+Migrations are under away as of now.

 ## Project
 A centralized node for legacy banking that will handle push notifications for cellular and web devices connected to our infrastructure.